johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 132.0.2957.x: November x, 2024

+Fixed various bugs and performance issues, etc., and site compatibility impacting changes.

+### Site compatibility impacting changes

+> [!NOTE]
+> Portions of this release note are modifications based on work created and shared by Chromium.org and used according to terms described in the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

+- **CSS Anchor Positioning: allow `anchor-size()` in inset and margin properties.** Originally, `anchor-size()` was only allowed in sizing properties.
+The specification now allows `anchor-size()` in insets and margins as well.

+- **CSS sideways writing modes.** Support of `sideways-rl` and `sideways-lr` keywords for the `writing-mode` CSS property. `sideways-rl` and `sideways-lr` are helpful to write non-CJK text vertically.
+They don't have behaviors favorable for CJK languages unlike `vertical-rl` and `vertical-lr`.

+- **Capture all screens.** Capture all the screens currently connected to the device using `getAllScreensMedia()`.

+  Calling `getDisplayMedia()` multiple times requires multiple user gestures, burdens the user with choosing the next screen each time, and does not guarantee to the app that all the screens were selected.
+The `getAllScreensMedia()` method improves on all of these fronts.

+  **Note:** Because this feature has privacy ramifications, it's only exposed behind the **MultiScreenCaptureAllowedForUrls** enterprise policy, and users are warned before recording starts, that recording could start at some point.
+The API will only work for origins that are specified in the **MultiScreenCaptureAllowedForUrls** allowlist.
+Any origin not specified there, won't have access to it.

+  This feature is only shipping on the desktop version of Edge.

+- **Dialog toggle events.** This change incorporates the same `ToggleEvent` that popovers dispatch, but for `<dialog>` elements: when `showModal` or `show` is called, `<dialog>` dispatches a `ToggleEvent` with `newState=open`.
+When a `<dialog>` is closed (using the form, button, or closewatcher) it should dispatch a `ToggleEvent` with `newState=closed`.

+  Previously, to detect when a `<dialog>` opens a mutation observer had to be registered to check for open.

+- **Element Capture.** Given a video `MediaStreamTrack` obtained through pre-existing means to initiate tab-capture, Element Capture allows mutating the track to only capture a subtree of the DOM starting at a given Element.

+  The API bears some resemblance to the Region Capture API, but affords greater flexibility for applications, because occluding and occluded content are both excluded from the capture.

+- **FedCM authorization features.** This bundles a few features that can be used by Identity Providers (IdP) to implement authorization flows such as letting a user grant access to their calendar to an Relying Party (RP).
+Specifically:

+  - The IdP needs to be able to show a custom prompt for the permission (continuation API).
+  - The RP needs an extensible way to communicate to the IdP what it wants access to (parameters API).
+  - The RP needs to be able to customize or suppress the text referring to the IdP sharing "name, email address and profile picture" because in this situation they are asking for different information (fields API).
+  - The IdP may want to use a different endpoint to implement the authorization flow (multiple configURLs).
+  - Certain accounts may only be eligible for one of the authentication and authorization flows and so there needs to be a way to show different accounts in the two flows (account labels API).

+- **FedCM Mode API and Use Other Account API.** Two new extensions for FedCM:

+  - **Mode**: The `active` mode allows websites to call FedCM inside a button click (for example, clicking on a **Sign-in to IdP** button), which requires FedCM to guarantee it will always respond with a visible user interface.
+Calling the FedCM API in *active mode* takes users to login to the Identity Provider (IdP) when users are logged-out.
+Also, because the active mode is called within an explicit user gesture, the UI is also more prominent (for example, centered and modal) compared to the UI from the passive mode (which doesn't require a user gesture requirement and can be called on page load).
+  - **Use Other Account**: With this extension, an IdP can allow users to sign in to other accounts.

+- **Fetch: `Request.bytes()` and `Response.bytes()`.** Add a `bytes()` method to the `Request` and `Response` interfaces, which returns a promise that resolves with a Uint8Array.
+While `Request` and `Response` have an `arrayBuffer()` method, it’s not possible to read directly from a buffer.
+A view such as a `Uint8Array` must be created to read it.
+The `bytes()` method improves the ergonomics of getting the body of Request and Response.

+- **Ignore Strict-Transport-Security for localhost.** `Strict-Transport-Security` (STS) response headers can cause problems for localhost web servers because STS applies host-wide, across all ports.
+This causes compatibility problems for web developers testing locally.
+It also affects end-users who use software packages that commonly start localhost web servers for ephemeral reasons.
+For example, communication of an auth token from a web login to a local software package.
+If one local listener sets `Strict-Transport-Security` on a localhost response, it's applied to all subsequent localhost requests regardless of port.

+  Edge 132 resolves this problem by ignoring `Strict-Transport-Security` headers on responses from localhost URLs.

+- **Keyboard focusable scroll containers.** The rollout of this feature (from Edge 130) was stopped due to an accessibility regression.
+This is fixed and the feature continues to rollout with Edge 132.
+[KeyboardFocusableScrollersEnabled]( /deployedge/microsoft-edge-policies#keyboardfocusablescrollersenabled) is the policy for this feature.

+- **Private State Token API Permissions Policy default allowlist wildcard.** Access to the Private State Token API is gated by Permissions Policy features.
+Edge 132 updates the default allowlist for both `private-state-token-issuance` and `private-state-token-redemption` features from `self` to `*` (wildcard).

+- **`PushMessageData::bytes()`.** The `PushMessageData` interface mimics the `Body` interface, which was amended earlier this year with a new `bytes()` method, following the principle that APIs should generally vend byte buffers as `Uint8Arrays`.
+Edge 132 realigns with the `Body` interface by providing the `bytes()` accessor on the `PushMessageData` interface as well.

+- **Saved queries in `sharedStorage.selectURL`.** `sharedStorage.selectURL()` now lets queries to be saved and reused on a per-page basis.
+Two per-page-load budgets are charged the first time a saved query is run but not for subsequent runs of the saved query during the same page-load.
+This is accomplished with a `savedQuery` parameter in the options for `selectURL()` that names the query.

+- **Throw exception for popovers and dialogs in non-active documents.** Previously calling `showPopover()` or `showModal()` on a popover or dialog that resides within an inactive document would silently fail.
+No exception was thrown, but since the document is inactive, no popover or dialog would be shown.
+As of Edge 132, these situations now throw `InvalidStateError`.

+- **WebAuthn Signal API.** Allows WebAuthn relying parties to signal information about existing credentials back to credential storage providers, so that incorrect or revoked credentials can be updated or removed from provider and system UI.

+- **WebGPU: 32-bit float textures blending.** The `float32-blendable` GPU feature makes GPU textures with formats `r32float`, `rg32float`, and `rgba32float` blendable.

+- **WebGPU: Expose GPUAdapterInfo from GPUDevice.** The GPUDevice `adapterInfo` attribute exposes the same `GPUAdapterInfo` as the `GPUAdapter` object.

+- **WebGPU: Texture view usage.** Adds an optional field to WebGPU texture view creation to request a subset of the usage flags from the source texture.

+  By default, texture view usage inherits from the source texture but there are view formats that can be incompatible with the full set of inherited usages.
+Adding a usage field to texture view creation allows the user request a subset of the source texture's usages that are valid with the view format and specific to their intended usage of the texture view.

+  WebGPU implementations can also optimize the creation of low level resources and improve performance when using views with more specialized usage flags.

+- **New origin trials: Document-Isolation-Policy.** The **Document-Isolation-Policy** lets a document enable `crossOriginIsolation` for itself, without having to deploy COOP or COEP, and regardless of the `crossOriginIsolation` status of the page.
+The policy is backed by process isolation.
+Additionally, the document non-CORS cross-origin subresources will either be loaded without credentials or will need to have a CORP header.

+- **New origin trials: Explicit Compile Hints with Magic Comments.** This feature lets you attach information about which functions should be eager parsed and compiled in JavaScript files.
+The information will be encoded as magic comments.

+- **`navigator.storage` no longer an EventTarget.** `navigator.storage` was made an `EventTarget` for the Storage Pressure Event, which never made it past the prototype phase.
+This dead code is being removed and as a result, `navigator.storage` will no longer extend `EventTarget`.

+- **Remove Prefixed HTMLVideoElement Fullscreen APIs.** The prefixed HTMLVideoElement fullscreen APIs have been deprecated from Edge.

+  They were replaced by the `Element.requestFullscreen()` API.
+As of 2024, most browsers have had support for the unprefixed APIs for a few years now.

+  Edge 132 removes the following from `HTMLVideoElement`:

+  - The `webkitSupportsFullscreen` attribute.
+  - The `webkitDisplayingFullscreen` attribute.
+  - The `webkitEnterFullscreen()` method.
+  - The `webkitExitFullscreen()` method.
+Note the different capitalization of the "S" in FullScreen.
+  - The `webkitEnterFullScreen()` method.
+  - The `webkitExitFullScreen()` method.

+  These methods are now only aliases for the modern API.
+Their use has declined steadily over the years.

 ## Version 131.0.2903.51: November 15, 2024

 Fixed various bugs and performance issues.